-- 1. Compose narrative, expository, persuasive, and descriptive essays that demonstrate a grasp of the elements of discourse, including purpose and speaker.
-(1.1) - Use precise language, action verbs, details, and examples to create narrative, expository, persuasive, and descriptive compositions with a distinct style and point of view.
-(1.2)

-- 3. Discuss, draft, and refine clear and effective topic sentences and thesis statements.
+- 1. Demonstrate awareness of audience, purpose, and the writing process.
+(1.1) - 2.
+Use precise language, action verbs, details, and examples to create narrative, expository, persuasive, and descriptive compositions with a distinct style and point of view.
+(1.2) - 3.
+Discuss, draft, and refine clear and stimulating topic sentences and thesis statements.
 (1.3) - 4.
 Use a variety of prewriting techniques to generate and develop a strong thesis, persuasive supporting material, and an effective structure.
-(1.3) - 5.
-Support topic sentences and thesis statements with precise data, concrete details, and relevant examples.
+(1.3) - Support topic sentences and thesis statements with precise data, concrete details, relevant examples, and intriguing anecdotes.
 (1.3) - 6.
-Develop the main ideas in paragraphs and essays through the use of anecdote, vivid imagery, and repetition.
+Develop the main ideas in paragraphs and essays through the use of parallelism, vivid imagery, and repetition.
 (1.4) - 7.
 Connect the ideas in paragraphs and essays through the skilled use of transitions.
 (1.5) - 8.
 Employ language adeptly and naturally for a distinct voice and tone.
-(1.5) - Enhance an historical investigation by clearly formulating a research question and employing an effective research strategy.
-(1.6) - Use systematic strategies to organize and record information, such as using an idea map/graphic organizer to plan the composition of an historical investigation report.
+(1.5) - 9.
+Enhance a media presentation or a position paper by clearly formulating a research question and employing an effective research strategy.
+(1.6) - Use systematic strategies to organize and record information, such as creating a sentence outline of a science/technology text or a flow chart to represent a process.
 (1.7) - 11.
-Use a word processing program to integrate charts, tables, or other graphics into a process essay.
-(1.8) - 12.
 Use a rubric to guide the planning, drafting, and revising of an essay to achieve precise word choice, appropriate tone, and an individual voice.
-(1.9) - 13.
+(1.9) - 12.
 Work with a peer editing group to revise writing for improved sentence variety and style.
 (1.9) - Employ an editing checklist in individual and group evaluations to revise writing for a better sense of audience, purpose, and genre.
-(1.9) - 15.
-Consider, evaluate, respond, and when appropriate, incorporate corrections and suggestions offered by peer editors and the instructor to revise and refine writing.
+(1.9) - 14.
+Consider, evaluate, respond to, and when appropriate, incorporate corrections and suggestions offered by peer editors and the instructor to revise and refine writing.
 (1.9)